BIANCA I LAUREANO, PhD h.c., MA, CSE, CSES she/they/Dr.

 Bianca I Laureano is an award-wining educator, curriculum writer, and sexologist.
-She is a foundress of the Women of Color Sexual Health Network (WOCSHN), The LatiNegrxs Project, and hosts LatinoSexuality.com.
+She is a co-foundress of the Women of Color Sexual Health Network (WOCSHN), The LatiNegrxs Project, and ANTE UP!
+PD.
 She has written several curricula that focus on communities of color: What’s the REAL DEAL about Love and Solidarity?
 (2015) and Communication MixTape: Speak On It Vol 1.
-(2017) and wrote the sexual and reproductive justice discussion guide for the NYC Department of Health and Mental Hygiene published in 2018.
-Bianca has been on the board of CLAGS, the LGBTQ Center at CUNY, and The Black Girl Project.
+(2017), wrote the sexual and reproductive justice discussion guide for the NYC Department of Health and Mental Hygiene published in 2018, Crip Camp Curriculum (2020), and I Didn’t See You There discussion guide (2023).
+Bianca has been on the board of CLAGS, the LGBTQ Center at CUNY, The Black Girl Project, and SisterSong Women of Color Reproductive Justice Collective.

 Bianca started ANTE UP! as she noticed the needs of many communities doing justice work and finding limited support in their own growth and development.
 Pulling from her experiences as an abortion doula, radical educator, sexologist, and dreamer, Bianca imagined a virtual space for collective un / learning and accountability that honors shifts and the ebb and flow of collective webs of knowledge.
 ANTE UP! is what Bianca needs for herself and her growth, she’s not only the foundress, she’s a certificate participant as well!